ForgeRock/forgeops/samples/config/prod/README.md

 The deployment will take anywhere from 3-10 minutes so be patient.
 For a successful deployment you will get a message saying "Deployment is now ready"

-Check out the CDM Guide on backstage.forgerock.com for more details.
+Check out the CDM Cookbook in the ForgeRock documentation for more details.

 ### Notes
 It's normal to see these errors repeated 4 or 5 times in the beginning of the deployment